New Neighbourhood Groups

 We have set up email groups to facilitate connection and are encouraging members to host to offer a gathering for these neighbourhoods:

 New Westminster and nearby – includes some Beacon members who have/had connections with UCV.
-Cheryl and Rob will host a gathering in the new year.
+Cheryl and Rob will host a gathering in March.
 The group might also take on coordinating a Movable Feast at a restaurant near the New West skytrain station.

 Kitsilano/West Point Grey

 Kits-West-Point-Grey – Kits-ish people and those further south (Kerrisdale and Dunbar) are also welcome to join us.
 This group met for the first time in December and has decided on a monthly gathering on the 4th Tuesday of each month.
-Thanks to Melody for hosting the first one–and now the second one too.
-Melody’s on the board of BC Civil Liberties and will discuss with the group which of their many initiatives we’ll discuss in January.
-Eva has initiated a monthly covenant group open to all UCV folk that will be hosted on the westside in members’ homes.
+Thanks to Melody for hosting.
+Eva has initiated a monthly covenant group for kits residents (full now).
+Mary sends out a spontaneous invitation for a dinner out on a fairly regualr basis..

 Richmond/ Delta/ Ladner/ White Rock/ South Surrey